cbonoz/chain22/README.md

 ### Changing networks (local deployment)
 1. Update job/oracle/fee in `Captchain.sol` to new node provider.
 2. Update ACTIVE_CHAIN_ID in `constants.js` to the chain id of your target network.
+For Polygon Mumbai, use chain id 80001.
+For BSC testnet use chain id 97.
 3. Recompile `Captchain.sol` and add the new code to `metadata.json`.
 4. Update moralis credentials above to new target server.